openmeteo/enhydris/doc/dev/database.rst

       therefore they don't use an ImageField_, which means that the few facilities that ImageField offers are not available.

-.. class:: enhydris.hcore.models.EventType(Lookup)
+.. class:: enhydris.models.EventType(Lookup)

    Stores types of events.

-.. class:: enhydris.hcore.models.GentityEvent
+.. class:: enhydris.models.GentityEvent

    An event is something that happens during the lifetime of a gentity and needs to be recorded.
 For example, for measuring stations,